CACI-IMG/ForecasterDocs/user-guide/Getting-started/Solution.md

 In this example, you can see a number of sub-forecast projects within the Motor Sales forecast.
 Grouping forecasts together like this makes it easier to manage solutions, which is particularly valuable when dealing with larger numbers of forecasts.
 It can often be really useful to keep forecasts from a number of models side by side, so you can compare the relative performance of different forecasting models.

-## Solution Management
+## Managing Solutions

 A number of management activities can be carried out on Forecaster Solutions - all under the *Home* tab.
-This section gives a quick overview of Solution operations - see [here](/user-guide/Home/Home-Solution.md) for more detail

 ![Home Tab Ribbon](/user-guide/Getting-started/imgs/Home_Ribbon.png)